shixianc/zebra-tester-poc/README.md

 Before starting please contact support@apicasystems.com with the subject line "Candidate Exercise - Agent Install Credentials".
 In your message specify that you are asking for:
 1) Trial Account creation to ASM
-2) credentials to authenticate your own private browser agent.
+2) Credentials to authenticate your private Apica agent.

 For the agent installation:
 - Create an AWS Account - https://aws.amazon.com/account/